-SAMANTHA: Well, well, and I imagine too, um, not having the ice skating background, but having spent a lot of time in ballet and modern and jazz and now ballroom, uh, I imagine that when you hit the ground, it's fewer and far between in a dance class and it tends to be a little bit softer then
+Samantha: Well, and I imagine too, not having the ice skating background, but having spent a lot of time in ballet and modern and jazz and now ballroom, I imagine that when you hit the ground, it's fewer and far between in a dance class and it tends to be a little bit softer then

 So you go to university and you take your English classes, plus some other electives, like math and things that are super easy.
 Hmm.